- EAGRE18 Expedition Film

 Swiss climatologist and mountain guide Dario Schwoerer, his wife Sabine, and their family of six children, have spent the last 18 years sailing around the globe conducting field-based research activities, educating local inhabitants, and sharing examples of innovative solutions to protect, preserve and conserve our planet.
 During this time they have sailed 106,500 nautical miles, cleaned up 55 tons of garbage, and given presentations to over 120,000 school children.
 The whole family will be joining the expedition, and Greenland Caves is very much looking forward to spending time with these great people.

 As with all major projects and adventures, none of this would be possible without the very generous support of many people and organisations.
-Once again, Clive Johnson of Polarsphere and CASP will be supporting our logistics.
-We have also received financial support from the University of Innsbruck, Mount Everest Foundation, British Cave Research Association, Transglobe Expedition Trust, Captain Scott Society, and Ghar Parau Foundation.
+Once again, Clive Johnson of Polarsphere and CASP supported our logistics.
+We also received financial support from the University of Innsbruck, Petzl Foundation, Mount Everest Foundation, British Cave Research Association, Transglobe Expedition Trust, Captain Scott Society, and Ghar Parau Foundation.
 Thanks to all of you for making this possible.